-To diverge the concepts, we use another term: intelligent (growth of) cities, a similar one but still not exactly the same as the term already coined by Komninos 2002.
-We understand intelligent cities as territories that are formed on the 'in-city grown' capacities to generate new economically valuable knowledge that leverages the sustainability of economic and social growth of the city.
-What makes the concept interesting is the attempt to unveil at least parts of the economic model of intelligent hence slowly-growing city.
-Is it the oxymoron then slowly-growing and still intelligent.
+To first decompose and then recompose the meaning of governing the knowledge city we diverge the concepts and use another term: intelligent (growth of) cities, a similar one but still not exactly the same as the term already coined by Komninos 2002.
+Ochojski (2017) understands intelligent cities as territories that are formed on the 'in-city grown' capacities to generate new economically valuable knowledge that leverages the sustainability of economic and social growth of the city.
+What potentially makes the concept interesting is the attempt to unveil at least parts of the economic model of intelligent city.
 Be it the notions of knowledge that is embedded in local social services or infrastructure, the networks, platforms, places and events, all of them can give the keys to update, upgrade or innovate with the city service and justly, efficiently and effectively deliver it.
 Here or with the ICT-based smart systems and the dashboards that cities are acquainted with, their intelligence start with the moment we can valorise the knowledge useful for city and economise on the value it brings.
 That sounds like new type of externalities to business that is produced by the above-mentioned 'knowledge pools' and ICT systems or simply the open data.
+Smart systems and the speed-up in the 'how' and the 'when' we are being informed is a fact.
+The information asymmetry on 'what' is happening in cities (and their business markets and proficiencies, education and R&D offers, land and houses, utilities and events, etc.) requires more city intelligence.